petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-deploy-app.md

 To create a scale set and use a cloud-init file, add the `--custom-data` parameter to the [az vmss create](/cli/azure/vmss) command and specify the name of a cloud-init file.
 The following example creates a scale set named *myScaleSet* in *myResourceGroup* and configures VM instances with a file named *cloud-init.txt*.
 Enter your own names as follows:

 > [!IMPORTANT]
->Starting November 2023, VM scale sets created using PowerShell and Azure CLI will default to Flexible Orchestration Mode if no orchestration mode is specified.
-For more information about this change and what actions you should take, go to [Breaking Change for VMSS PowerShell/CLI Customers - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/azure-compute-blog/breaking-change-for-vmss-powershell-cli-customers/ba-p/3818295)
+>Starting November 2023, Virtual Machine scale sets created using PowerShell and Azure CLI defaults to Flexible Orchestration Mode if no orchestration mode is specified.
+For more information about this change and what actions you should take, go to [Breaking Change for Virtual Machine Scale Sets PowerShell/CLI Customers - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/azure-compute-blog/breaking-change-for-vmss-powershell-cli-customers/ba-p/3818295)

 ```azurecli
 az vmss create \